 More and more steel homes are popping up on every street.
-With recent advancements to the exterior and interior design you may not even recognize that the house built next door to you is made from steel.
+With recent advancements to exterior and interior design, you may not even recognize that the house built next door to you is made of steel.
 Steel homes are great for first-time homeowners or large families.
 Steel is evening being used for apartment complexes and group housing.

 So why are more and more homeowners opting for these steel dwellings?
 There are numerous benefits to owning a steel home, one of the forefront reasons being the cost.
 Nine times out of ten when someone considers buying a home the very first thought that crosses that person’s mind is money.
 How much home can I afford?
 For this reason, steel buildings are becoming most buyers first choice right up front.
 Not only are steel buildings quicker and more convenient to build, but they are also cheaper and easier to maintain.

 On average a steel home costs between $50 and $65 per square foot, this is on average 30 percent cheaper than a traditional home.
 Unlike other homes, steel is most often thought of as a one-time cost.
 Steel is highly durable even under the most extreme circumstances and rarely need any repairs or maintenance making the cost of keeping a steel home almost non-existent.
 This durability is often the second reason homeowners have discovered steel buildings are among the best options.
 Steel is impervious to many extreme weather conditions and is designed to survive for decades to come.
 Many scientists have studied steel structures and put the buildings to the test, here are some of the safety factors these researchers have discovered: